jruipinto/PushLAN/packages/web-server/README.md

-# lan-drive
+# pushlan

-> Lan-drive replaces your pen-drive by letting your share a folder on your local area network without the hassles of configuring a shared folder on windows, samba server or any other technique.
+> pushlan replaces your pen-drive by letting your share a folder on your local area network without the hassles of configuring a shared folder on windows, samba server or any other technique.

 ## About